hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If in the balance there was fairly laid.
 >
-> Their honor, and their grace, and both were weighed,
+> Their honour, and their grace, and both were weighed,
 >
 > The difference then you hardly would discern,
 >
-> As 'twould be doubtful which the scale would turn;
+> As it would be doubtful which the scale would turn;
 >
 > Respecting grace, observe I am not confined,
 >
 > In my remarks to graces of the mind.
 >
-> 'Tis thought by some that dancing masters are
+> It is thought by some that dancing masters are
 >
 > For grace and etiquette beyond compare,
 >